What is CIRCULAR BIOCARBON?

 The CIRCULAR BIOCARBON biorefinery will move beyond traditional waste treatment processes to turn the bio-waste produced in the city into valuable sources of building blocks and intermediates.
 The goal is to obtain high-value-added end products based on green bio-based materials, local sustainable feedstock and circular production processes.

 The multi-site biorefinery will not only make it possible to recover organic matter (OFMSW and SS), ensuring a strong focus on waste management in terms of separate collection, bringing environmental and economic benefits to the territory.
 The project will develop a new model of management for organic urban waste streams and demonstrate it at a commercial level, setting the basis for advancing towards a new circular vision of waste treatment in a city in the framework of the bioeconomy.

 Opportunities for other biorefineries in Europe

 The different kinds of organic waste (OFMSW and SS) produced in the cities are traditionally treated separately following linear models.
 However, these models can be improved through new circular models based on a biorefinery approach, by means of the integration of management systems, in such a way that resources are recovered, investment costs are reduced, profitability is increased and the cycle of the materials is closed towards a zero-waste economy.

 In the biorefinery circular model, innovation is used as a driver of the change, moving from waste and wastewater management to material production, thus supporting industries (key players) into their transition to be bio-based.
-In this transition, high-added-value marketable end-products are produced, replacing fossil-based products or reducing the dependence of industries on non-renewable sources.
+In this transition, marketable end-products are produced, replacing fossil-based products or reducing the dependence of industries on non-renewable sources.
 As a result, the progressive transformation of city waste treatment plants into biorefineries will be observed, generating new income streams from collecting, managing and treating city waste.
 Additionally, business opportunities for stakeholders and actors in the bio-based sectors will be increased.